-Rescission Right You may rescind your investment within five business days of the postmark date of your purchase confirmation without incurring an early redemption penalty.
+Rescission RightYou may rescind your investment within five business days of the postmark date of your purchase confirmation without incurring an early redemption penalty.
 In addition, if your subscription agreement is accepted at a time when we have determined that a post-effective amendment to the registration statement of which this prospectus is a part must be filed with the Securities and Exchange Commission, but such post-effective amendment has not yet been declared effective, you will be able to rescind your investment subject to the conditions set forth in this prospectus.
+See however, depending on our capital requirements, we may not sell notes of all maturities at all times.

-See "Description of the Notes - Rescission Right" for additional information.
+"Description of the Notes - Rescission Right" for additional information.